-The site area is currently serviced by the City of Canton vanpool service.
+The site area is currently serviced by the City of Canton vanpool service and the city has a local trolley service.

 Are there plans to provide or expand transit service in the vicinity of the proposed project?

 There are no known plans to expand transit service within the project area.